Vice President, Programming & Acquisitions

-Ilan Ben-Hanan, who joined ESPN in 2002, was named vice president, programming and scheduling in March 2017.
+Ilan Ben-Hanan, who joined ESPN in 2002, was named vice president, programming & acquisitions, in March 2017.
 Based in Los Angeles, he is responsible for the strategic scheduling direction of ESPN’s linear networks.
 In addition, he is tasked with providing input across all sport categories, with an eye towards maximizing usage and revenue across all platforms.
-With this new position, he also now oversees the department’s guidelines and conditions team along with ABC Network relations.
+In this position, he also oversees the department’s guidelines and conditions team along with ABC Network relations.

 Ben-Hanan had been vice president, college sports programming since July 2015.
 In this role, he managed the relationships and rights acquisition activities for the network’s entire college sports portfolio, comprised of the College Football Playoff and more than 30 bowl games, more than 20 NCAA Championships, and an industry-leading regular-season schedule of football, men’s and women’s basketball, and Olympic sports content.